-We aim to continue to diversify the loan portfolio by focusing on the fast-growing and higheryielding SME & Consumer segments so that these segments will comprise more than 50% of the Bank's total loan portfolio and in the process, improve average return on risk assets.
+The Bank aims to continue to diversify the loan portfolio by focusing on the fast-growing and higher-yielding SME & Consumer segments so that these segments will comprise more than 50% of the Bank's total loan portfolio and in the process, improve average return on risk assets.
 Microfinance lending will continue to grow especially in the Mindanao and Visayas regions.

-We aim to increase the number of RCBC customers across all segments.
+The Bank aims to increase the number of RCBC customers across all segments.
 Consequently, there will be a strong focus on growing low cost CASA (or Current and Savings Accounts) by targeting the retail and corporate deposits through branch and digital channels expansion.